 Even Heating: Because of the even heating properties of anodized aluminum, it is widely used in commercial kitchens.
 It ensures that the food is cooked evenly without any hotspots.

 Affordable: As compared to Stainless steel, it is less expensive.
-But it is more expensive than the traditional aluminum cookware and off course it should be because of all the advantages it offers.
+But it is more expensive than traditional aluminum cookware and of course, it should be because of all the advantages it offers.

 Cons of Hard Anodized Cookware

 Despite all the advantages, there are some disadvantages of hard anodized cookware that you should be aware of:

 Not Induction Compatible: One of the main disadvantages is that Aluminum is not induction compatible.
 So if you have an induction cooktop, then you won’t be able to use this cookware.

 However, there are a few brands that are making hard anodized cookware that is compatible with induction stoves.
 One of them is All-Clad.